Lightly sweetened with maple syrup, these vegan peanut butter protein bars will quickly become your new on-the-go snack. Read more now.

 However, if planning on having these last longer than that, I’d recommend storing them in the freezer for up to 4 months and just transferring one to the fridge the night before you plan on eating it.

 No worries!
-I have a bonus post coming your way this weekend that’s just as packed with energy-boosting ingredients, but without the powder stuff.
+These Flax seed and Peanut Butter Energy Bars just as packed with energy-boosting ingredients, but without the powder stuff.

 I’d love to hear in the comments below!
 And don’t forget to tag @TheHealthyToast_RD on Instagram and share this recipe on Pinterest!